 For public events the School presents in black wherever possible and wearing the School t-

 - Trousers/breeches should be made of a heavyweight material and cover to at least the knee.
 If breeches are worn, then long sports socks are also recommended for the assault.
-Tracksuit trousers or combat trousers are practical; however jeans are not recommended for training and are not appropriate for public work.
+Tracksuit trousers, leggings or combat trousers are practical; however jeans are not recommended for training and are not appropriate for public work.

 - Trousers should not restrict movement.
 Make sure you can execute a full lunge comfortably.